 Leigh Cobban, African Climate & Development Initiative - firstname.lastname@example.org

-We are now welcoming applications from UEA registered students for placements at UCT to begin on or around 27 August 2017, so that they can attend the Joint IAPSO-IAMAS-IAGA Assembly 2017.
+We are now welcoming applications from UEA registered students for placements at UCT to begin in 2019.

-You must be eligible for RCUK funding, and the deadline for application is 1st May 2017.
+You must be eligible for RCUK funding, and the deadline for application for this round is 03 Dec 2018

 The scheme is jointly funded by the Research Councils UK (RCUK) and the National Research Foundation in South Africa (NRF) under the Newton Fund RCUK-NRF International PhD Partnering Scheme.